-About 4,000 homes every hour need to be built to meet the current demand worldwide.
+Roughly 4,000 homes every hour need to be built to meet the current demand worldwide.
 Rapid urbanisation is a phenomenon of our times.
 Young people especially are drawn from rural areas to the world's metropolises – most of all in developing countries.
 These are millions of people, who hope for future prospects in a city: education, a job, a better livelihood.
-Not everyone is equally successful.
-Many have to find a home in the slums of a city.
-The number of slum dwellers worldwide rises tremendously.
-Sub-Saharan Africa alone has 60 per cent of the urban population living in slums.
+Not everyone get the chance to accomplish this goal and many have to find a home in the slums of a city.
+The number of slum dwellers worldwide keeps rising, where Sub-Saharan Africa alone shows 60 per cent of the urban population living in slums.

-Slums grow without any city planning.
+Slums grow without any planning strategy.
 The residents often face critical housing conditions: an unsafe accommodation, because houses are built with whatever material is available and wherever there is space.
 The lack of roads and streetlights makes slums inaccessible and risky.
-Public space is scarce and overcrowding a major problem in slums.
+Public space is scarce and overcrowding a major problem.

-To solve this situation, better, durable housing is needed.
-Housing patterns have to change.
-Instead of a multitude of small ground-floor mud or tin huts; stable, multi-storey apartment blocks would provide living space at affordable prices for many slum families.
+To solve this situation, better and durable housing is needed.
+Building patterns have to change.
+Instead of a multitude of small ground-floor mud or tin huts; stable, multi-storey houses or apartments would provide living space at affordable prices for many slum families.